adrianstando/Big-Data-System-Cryptocurrencies/README.md

 In the `Encountered issues.md` file you can read about the problems which occured during the project development, and get the insights into this process.

 # Not applicable anymore

+This section provides additional information about the solutions, which were eventually discarded during the project development process.

 ## Filling the route table